Chipz90/Programming-Lv-2.5/README.md

 ## Known Bugs / Limitations

-- Tired to make it when you pick an itemup, it'd make teh vne boom sound but it didnt work
+- Tired to make it when you pick an itemup, it'd make teh vine boom sound but it didnt work

 ## Possible Future Improvements